markmburns/Hybrid-Notifications/README.md

 v4 - 2 mins and hide notifications if wwahost is running

+v5 - remove wwahost as it's not 100% reliable and toast expiry

 Display notifactions while device is hybrid joining, then restart at end

 Toast notifications instead of full screen blocks